jjloomis/adobe-audition-basic-audio-editng-home-edition-pc/GLOSSARY.md

 Folder that contains [transcoded](https://en.wikipedia.org/wiki/Transcoding "Transcoding on Wikipedia") audio files that match your multitrack session settings.
 Do not delete or move the files in this folder.

+## EXE

+Executable file.
+Often used to install a program.

 ## MP3

 Compressed audio file format.
 Often used for online delivery of audio.